argriffing/phyly/examples/BEAST.MarkovJumps/MarkovMarginalRate/README.md

 p(T) = 0.25
 ```

-This expectation is actually `12 / 199` which is pretty close
+This expectation is `12 / 199` which is near the BEAST reference value.
-to the BEAST test reference.

 ```python
 >>> 0.201005 * 0.3